dbrown/twitter-search/README.markdown

 ## Gotchas

 * Searches are case-insenstive.
 * The "near" operator available in the Twitter Search web interface is not available via the API.
-You must geocode before making your Twitter Search API call.
+You must geocode before making your Twitter Search API call, and use the :geocode key in your request using the pattern lat,lngmi or lat,lngkm:

+        @tweets = @client.query :q => 'Pearl Jam', :geocode => '43.4411,-70.9846mi'

 * Searching for a positive attitude :) returns tweets containing the text :), =), :D, and :-)

 ## Authors